fabric8io/fabric8/doc/Git.md

 Reasons for ditching ZK for configuration are

-* folks can update git in any way - via Fabric tools directly or via IDEs or git tooling directly (e.g. merging branches with gerrit).
 * ZK is sensitive to size which limits what we can put in a profile's directory.
+* ZK isn't awesome on dodgy WANs with occasional downtime.
+Git is great for this as we can pull from time to time in this cases

+Either way folks can update git in any way - via Fabric tools directly or via IDEs or git tooling directly (e.g. merging branches with gerrit).
+So whether we keep config in git or not, we should have a git master push notification which then updates ZK.
+Containers can always not use ZK if they wish and stick with git for configuration

 ## Other ideas once a profile is a directory in git